RicGobs/RicGobs/README.md

 ## Get in Touch

-Feel free to [reach out](https://www.linkedin.com/in/riccardogobbato/), whether it's about a potential collaboration, insightful discussions, or sharing thoughts on the latest in the tech landscape.
+Feel free to [reach out](https://www.linkedin.com/in/riccardogobbato/), whether it's about a potential collaboration, or sharing thoughts on the latest in the tech landscape.

 Together, we can shape the future of technology! 🌐